crawl/crawl/crawl-ref/docs/crawl_manual.rst

 The order within categories is also, roughly, determined by our best judgment about the relative ease of learning to play each species.

-Next to each species name, in parenthesis is the canonical abbreviation for the species.
+Next to each species name, in parentheses, is the canonical abbreviation for the species.

 .. note:: Use 'A' to check for which particular peculiarities a species might